-A data lake, like other kinds of storage repositories, house data sets until they are ready for analysis or some other use case.
+A data lake houses large amounts of raw data in various formats until they are ready for analysis or some other use case, similar to other kinds of storage repositories.
 In the same way a natural lake is fed by various water sources, data lakes likewise receive various types of data.
-Data types flowing into a data lake may include such as data tables, social media data, log files and unstructured text such as emails, images or videos.
+Data types flowing into a data lake may include those such as data tables, social media data, log files and unstructured text such as emails, images or videos.

 Data lakes were created to provide more agile, flexible storage options that allow for all types of data.
 Data lakes focus on rapid ingestion of data no matter the type or size and solve the need to have all types of data in one place for discovery, thereby enabling cross-source analysis.
 For example, a company might use a data lake to store a vast amount of marketing data before processing and analysis including media data files, social media comments, ad engagement metrics and other marketing data.